graybill/kegbot-chatbot/README.markdown

 Example
 ----------------------------
-An chatbot running the latest code may occasionally be online as **rtpkegerator**
+A chatbot running the latest code may occasionally be online as **rtpkegerator**

 Get the code
 ----------------------------
 	git clone git@github.com:graybill/kegbot-chatbot.git

+	cd kegbot-chatbot.git

 Requirements
 ----------------------------
-Make sure you have Ruby 1.8.7
+Make sure you have Ruby 1.8.7 (default for OSX)

 	ruby -v

+Install net-toc (may need sudo):

+	gem install -r net-toc

-Install Ruby Bundler:
+Install Ruby Bundler (may need sudo):

 	gem install bundler

-Install net-toc:
+Then get the required gems:

-	gem install -r net-toc
+	bundle install

 Configuration
 ----------------------------
-**Important:** Copy config.example.rb to config.rb and edit the file as necessary.
+**Important:** Copy config.example.rb to config.rb and edit the file with your AIM name and kegbot info (defaults to publicly available kegbot).

 Run the Chatbot
 ----------------------------